Friday, November 29, 2024

 -------------------------------------------------------------------------------

 The reality of next Friday hung in the air.
-She had practiced for this, but when suddenly faced with having to follow through, the anxiety threatened to overwhelm her willpower, but she hadn't come this far just to give up now.
+Alicia had prepared for this.
+Faced with having to follow through, her anxiety threatened to overwhelm her willpower.
+She hadn’t come this far just to give up now.
 "Dr. Pupe, can I have next Friday off, please?"

 Alicia furrowed her eyebrows.
 "Are you allowed to ask me that?"